rust-lang/cargo/src/doc/guide.md

 Our `Cargo.lock` contains the exact information about which revision of all of these dependencies we used.

-Now, if `regex` gets updated, we will still build with the same revision, until we choose to `cargo update`.
+Now, if `regex` gets updated, we will still build with the same revision until we choose to `cargo update`.

 # Project Layout